clarencenpy/Javaly-Play/README.md

 We hope to have all of the functions of Practice-it, as well as the following:

-1. Interactive LIVE classroom enhancing IDE
+1. Interactive LIVE classroom enhancing IDE (Code mirroring/Chat)
-2. Hardcore practice mode for those tricky exam questions
+2. Arcade mode (Solve questions of increasing difficulty level *Hardcore*)
-3. Arcade mode
+3. Exam Revision Mode (Review those tricky exam questions/Questions you got wrong)
 4. Learns what you are weak at so it can prescribe you questions that will aid you (machine learning anyone? :P)
+5. Instructor Dashboard to monitor student performance
+6. Crowd-sourcing Java questions from students
 5. Support other languages!

 ##Current roadmap
-1. Basic functionalities (compile, run, check answers for method based questions)
+1. Basic functionality (compile, run, check answers for method based questions)
 2. Adding of questions
 3. Basic index, question, and checking UI